appy-one/acebase/README.md

 ```

 <a name="wildcard-paths"></a>
-### Using variables and wildcards in subscription paths (NEW! v0.5.0+)
+### Using variables and wildcards in subscription paths

-It is now possible to subscribe to events using wildcards and variables in the path:
+It is also possible to subscribe to events using wildcards and variables in the path:
 ```javascript
 // Using wildcards:
 db.ref('users/*/posts')